Ljfanny/SUSTech_CS202_CPU/README.md

 ## Introduction

-本小组 CPU 实现了
+The project implemented a single-cycle CPU based on the Minisys instruction set architecture, and achieved an elegant user interaction experience through device pins such as switches, led lights, seven-segment digital display tubes, and uart interfaces on the FPGA development board.

 ### Grouping

-- 12011543 林洁芳：
+- 12011543 林洁芳：Basic function modules, Test 1,  part of Test 2
-- 12011411 吴笑丰：
+- 12011411 吴笑丰：Top module, IO module, Uart module
-- 12011906 汤奕飞：
+- 12011906 汤奕飞：Design and debugging of Test 2

 ### Implementation

-- Implemented all the instructions in Minisys Instruction Set Architecture
+- Implemented all the instructions in Minisys Instruction Set Architecture.
 - Implemented UART interface to allow loading different programs (`.coe` files) to the CPU for execution without re-programming the bitstream file to the FPGA chip.
 - Implemented the use of multiple IO devices to enable users to interact with the CPU.